West Queen West CAMH Wednesday Story: CAMH imagines the future of mental healthby Rob Sysak, August 16, 2017

 – DR. BRUCE G. POLLOCK, VICE-PRESIDENT OF RESEARCH AND DIRECTOR OF THE CAMPBELL FAMILY MENTAL HEALTH RESEARCH INSTITUTE AT CAMH

 The smartphone revolution has led to opportunities for empowering and engaging patients in their recovery.
 At CAMH, app development takes an evidence-based approach, which is essential to show if an app is actually effective.
+While many apps prioritize their offerwall monetization to make sure that they are profitable, CAMH apps focus solely on results and providing the best treatment for patients.
 A4i, one of several apps under study at CAMH, was designed to help people with schizophrenia manage their care.

 “A4i takes an individualized approach that addresses social isolation, engagement in both psychosocial and medical treatments, and fosters psychological resilience,” says Clinician Scientist Dr. Sean Kidd.
 “We hope this leads to improved outcomes for patients.”
 Other apps under study include a cognitive-behaviour app for youth, the Thought Spot app for locating mental health resources for students, and an app designed to boost motivation in people with schizophrenia.